Goal Setting: 1 Guide To Your Life

 You have likely heard of traditional SMART goals (Specific, Measurable, Achievable, Relevant, Time-bound).
 While helpful, traditional methods address the mechanics of a goal without addressing the human being setting it.
 To truly transcend, we must use a deeper framework:

-- R – Review: Transformation requires systematic optimization.
-You must continuously track your progress and manage motivation fluctuations.
+• R – Review: Transformation requires systematic optimization.
+You must continuously track your progress and manage fluctuations in motivation.
 When you hit a roadblock, practice self-compassion, reframe setbacks as learning experiences, and adjust your course without shame.

 Transforming Goals into Automatic Behaviors